Snackman8/pyLinkJS/README.md

 t.start()
 ```

-# To use pyLinkJS behind an Apache Reverse Proxy subdirectory /foo
+# Using pyLinkJS Behind an Apache Reverse Proxy
 The application will run on port 9150 on localhost, apache will reverse proxy the application from http://localhost/foo
 ```python
 ProxyPreserveHost On